A product for permutation groups and topological groups: An uncountable set of compactly generated simple groups

-Let $Q$ be a Taski-Ol'Shanski{\u\i} Monster.
+Let $Q$ be a Tarski--Ol'shanski{\u\i} Monster.
 It is $2$-generated and torsion, so by Proposition~\ref{serre_fg_torsion_gps_have_FA} it has property (FA).
-It is easily seen to be simple, since if $N$ is a proper normal subgroup of $Q$, then $Q/N$ is infinite and torsion so it contains a nontrivial finite subgroup $H/N$, with $N < H < Q$.
+It is easily seen to be simple, since if $N$ is a proper normal subgroup of $Q$, then $Q/N$ is infinite and torsion so it contains a nontrivial finite subgroup $H/N$, with $N < H < Q$.\\

+Determining whether or not two box products are isomorphic can be difficult; it will be explored in detail in subsequent papers.
+For our purposes in this paper, we note two elementary results: Lemma~\ref{lem:subgroup_iso} and Lemma~\ref{lemma:topo_fa}.